Ph-k/MaNaGe-STuDents/README.md

 A student information management program in C

-*This program was written a part of the Operating System course at DIT – UoA.
+*This program was written as part of the Operating System course at DIT – UoA.
 Credits to the professor of the course at the time, [Alex Delis](https://www.alexdelis.eu/).*

 ## About this project: